LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content: LiveXiv

 \subsubsection{Efficient evaluation with IRT}

 We can estimate old model scores on new data without reevaluating those models.
 Let $\cI_t$ and $\cJ_t$ represent sets of non-negative integers corresponding to LMMs and samples at time $t \geq 0$.
-We assume that $\cI_t \subseteq \cI_{t+1}$ since the set of available models does not shrink over time, and $\cJ_{t_1} \cap \cJ_{t_2} = \emptyset$ for $t_1 \neq t_2$ because samples are not repeated across different time steps.
+It is usually the case that $\cI_t \subseteq \cI_{t+1}$ since the set of available models does not shrink over time, except in cases of deprecation, and $\cJ_{t_1} \cap \cJ_{t_2} = \emptyset$ for $t_1 \neq t_2$ because samples are not repeated across different time steps.
 Let the set of evaluated models at time $t$ be denoted by $\hat{\cI}_t$.
 For $t > 0$, we assume that $\cI_t \setminus \cI_{t-1}$ is a proper subset of $\hat{\cI}_t$, meaning that all newly introduced models are evaluated on the new batch of samples along with some previously existing models.
 At $t = 0$, we assume that $\hat{\cI}_t = \cI_t$, meaning all models are evaluated on all samples.
 Furthermore, we assume that $ |\hat{\cI}_t|$ is much smaller than $|\cI_t|$ when $t > 0$ so computing power and evaluation time can be saved.

 Our goal at time $t > 0$ is to estimate the performance of a model $i \notin \hat{\cI}_t$ on the set of samples $\cJ_t$, using only the correctness scores $\cD_t = \{Y_{ij} : (i,j) \in \Omega_t\}$, where $\Omega_t \triangleq \cup_{t' \leq t} \hat{\cI}_{t'} \times \cJ_{t'}$.
 Specifically, we aim to approximate $S_{it}=\frac{1}{|\cJ_t|} \sum_{j \in \cJ_t} Y_{ij}$ by estimating its expectation